ThizThizzyDizzy/NCPF/README.md

 - List (An ordered list of elements, contains many items of one type)

 # Complex Types
 Commonly used types within NCPF that are standardized and defined here.
-They are all objects, containing the listed substrucutre
+They are all objects, containing the listed substructure

 ## Element
 A part used in a design.